401(k) Plan Fix-It Guide - You haven't updated your plan document within the past few years to reflect recent law changes.

 An interim amendment doesn't include any amendment adopted to:

-- correct a failure to operate the plan according to the plan terms.
+- correct a failure to operate the plan per the plan terms.

 - comply with legislation for which the remedial amendment period has already expired.